cellister/Film-Investment-Analysis-Project/README.md

    * **Box Office Mojo**
    * **The Numbers**

    **About:** Selected film industry data reported between 1915-2020.
-Due to the differences in the independent databases, when choosing variables several considerations were made:
+Due to the differences in the &nbsp;&nbsp;&nbsp;&nbsp;independent databases, when choosing variables several considerations were made:
    * **Data Relevance**
    * **Data Quantity**
    * **Data Quality**